emrgnt-cmplxty/fermi/docs/docs/4.tools/events.md

 ---

 ## NEP-297 - Events
-In Axion, `Events` use the standard logs capability of contracts, since every log is forever stored in the blockchain.
+In Fermi, `Events` use the standard logs capability of contracts, since every log is forever stored in the blockchain.
 In this way, Events are normal log entries that start with the `EVENT_JSON:` prefix, followed by a single valid JSON string.
 The JSON string must codify an object with the following interface: